ushiradineth/smileapp/README.md

 - This website is currently live on [Vercel](https://smileapp.vercel.app/)
 - But if it is required to run this website locally, there are two viable options.
-  - Yarn (NPM and Nodejs are required)
+  - Via Yarn (NPM and Nodejs are required)
     - Run `npm install --global yarn`
     - Run `yarn`
     - Run `yarn start`
-    - Visit [localhost:3000](localhost:3000) to view the website
+    - Visit [localhost:3000](http://localhost:3000) to view the website
-  - Docker (Docker is required)
+  - Via Docker (Docker is required)
     - Run `docker compose up`
-    - Visit [localhost:3000](localhost:3000) to view the website
+    - Visit [localhost:3000](http://localhost:3000) to view the website
   - **Warning: These methods may not work as intended.
 This project was built to run specifically on Vercel.**
-  - **Warning: localhost:3000 might be preoccupied, NextJS will try to use the next closest port in such instances, check console to verify.**
+  - **Warning: Port 3000 might be preoccupied, NextJS will try to use the next closest port in such instances, check console to verify.**